stitchdata/docs/_integration-schemas/facebook-ads/ads_insights.md

 description: |
   The `ads_insights` table contains entries for each campaign/set/ad combination for each day, along with detailed statistics.

-  **Note**: Data for deleted ads, adsets, and campaigns will not appear in this table even if the option in the integration's settings is enabled.
+  **Note**: Data for deleted ads, adsets, and campaigns will not appear in this table even if the **Include data from deleted campaigns, ads, and adsets** option in the integration's settings is enabled.

   #### Segmented ads_insights Data